 3. German Shepherd

-Loyal, protective, and versatile, the German Shepherd was voted second most popular breed in the world just behind the Labrador Retriever.
+Loyal, protective, and versatile, the German Shepherd was voted the second most popular breed globally, just behind the Labrador Retriever.

 They'll be happy to do their job all day and come home to their family at night.

 Boxers have long been known as one of the best house dogs for families, especially if you have kids.

 They are playful and affectionate with children, but their health needs monitoring since they are prone to certain genetic diseases.

 Dachshunds are not necessarily the optimal choice when there are kids in the family, as the breed is known for being aggressive at times.

 There are a few health problems that are common in the Dachshund too.
-This isn't a good breed choice for new pet owners.

-YOU MAY BE INTERESTED IN: 10 Best Dog Breeds for First Time Owners
+YOU MAY BE INTERESTED IN 10 Best Dog Breeds for First Time Owners

 6. Siberian Husky

 If you're looking for a good house dog that doesn't shed very much, the Siberian Husky isn't the breed for you.

 7. Great Dane

-The obvious down side to these dogs is their extremely large size.
+The obvious downside to these dogs is their enormous size.
 You'll need to have plenty of room in your home for these big guys!

 8. Miniature Schnauzer

 They also have tons of energy and enjoy playing and lots of mental stimulation.
-You'll need to keep your Schnauzer entertained or he may get bored and find himself something naughty to do.
+You'll need to keep your Schnauzer entertained, or he may get bored and find himself something naughty to do.